 Guitar New Mexico’s Artist-in-Residence Program brings a renowned classical guitarist to selected local schools to work with student guitar ensembles and teach master classes at no cost to the school or students.
-The 2018 Artist in Residence is John Truitt, a local guitarist/educator, who will surely inspire both students and teachers alike.
+The 2019 Artist in Residence is Travis Marcum, a prominent music educator from Austin, Texas.
+Travis will surely inspire both students and teachers alike.
 The program offers teachers an opportunity to encounter new teaching ideas through music teacher workshops.

-Past Guitar New Mexico Artists-in-Residence Matt Denman and Michael Nigro
+Past Guitar New Mexico Artists-in-Residence Matt Denman, Michael Nigro and John Truitt